 Prostate cancer is the most common cancer in men and the chances of developing prostate cancer increase as you get older.
 Ease your mind with a prostate screening test at Kingsbridge Private Hospital’s, Prostate Screening Clinic Belfast.

 Further information on the patient pathways and treatments offered is available at specialist Kingsbridge Prostate Clinic website.

 At Kingsbridge Private Hospital we have a dedicated Prostate Screening Clinic for men who are worried about prostate disease.
 The Prostate Screening Clinic Belfast offers fast access to diagnostics tests with same day results.

 The clinic at Kingsbridge Private Hospital Belfast consists of:

-- PSA Test: A PSA test is a blood test that measures the level of PSA - Prostate Specific Antigen - in a man's blood.
+Prostate Screening Test (PSA Test) - A PSA test is a blood test that measures the level of PSA - Prostate Specific Antigen - in a man's blood.
 PSA is a protein made by the prostate which naturally leaks into the blood stream.
 After testing, if a man's levels of PSA are said to be 'raised', it could be a sign that he has prostate cancer.
 However, a raised PSA level can also indicate that another, non-cancerous, prostate condition exists.
 Following a raised PSA test result, the only way to definitely determine whether prostate cancer exists is through a biopsy of the prostate.